What the merchant gets

-One purchase is not sensitive.
-The pattern of thousands of purchases over years is.
-It reveals your health conditions, your political views, your religious practice, your financial vulnerabilities, where you live, what you eat, what you read, what you buy when you are anxious, and what you buy when you feel well.
+The card number on its own is not the sensitive part.
+The pattern is.
+A single purchase says little.
+Thousands of purchases over years describe what you eat, where you go, what you read, what conditions you are being treated for, what causes you support, what you buy when you are anxious, and what you buy when you feel well.

-The former chief executive of the global interbank payments network has written that payment data is highly prized by intelligence agencies and commercial actors, and that the current restraints on its use may not hold.
+Some of what merchants hold is reachable through UK GDPR Articles 15 and 17, subject access and erasure exercised one merchant at a time.
+The records held by the payment chain itself, and by data brokers acting on derived signals, are not.
+Gottfried Leibbrandt, the former chief executive of SWIFT, has written that payment data is highly prized by intelligence agencies and commercial actors, and that the current restraints on its use may not hold.

 How it works